-Tax Consequences to U.S. Holders
+Tax Consequences to United States Holders

-As used here, the term "U.S. Holder" means a beneficial owner of a debenture or our common stock that is, for U.S. federal income tax purposes:
+As used here, the term "United States Holder" means a beneficial owner of a debenture or our common stock that is, for United States federal income tax purposes:

-an individual citizen or resident of the United States;

-- a corporation or other entity taxable as a corporation for U.S. federal income tax purposes that is created or organized in or under the laws of the United States, any state thereof or the District of Columbia; - an estate the income of which is subject to U.S. federal income taxation regardless of its source; or - a trust if it (1) is subject to the primary supervision of a court within the United States and one or more U.S. persons have the authority to control all substantial decisions of the trust or (2) has a valid election in effect under applicable U.S. Treasury regulations to be treated as a U.S. person.
+- an individual citizen or resident of the United States; - a corporation or other entity taxable as a corporation for United States federal income tax purposes that is created or organized in or under the laws of the United States, any state thereof or the District of Columbia; - · an estate the income of which is subject to United States federal income taxation regardless of its source; or - a trust if it (1) is subject to the primary supervision of a court within the United States and one or more U.S. persons have the authority to control all substantial decisions of the trust or (2) has a valid election in effect under applicable U.S. Treasury regulations to be treated as a U.S. person.

-If a partnership, including an entity treated as a partnership for U.S. federal income tax purposes, is a holder of a debenture or our common stock, the U.S. federal income tax treatment of a partner in the partnership will generally depend on the status of the partner and the activities of the partnership.
-Partners in such a partnership are urged to consult their tax advisors as to the particular U.S. federal income tax consequences applicable to them of purchasing, holding or disposing of the debentures or our common stock.
+If a partnership, including an entity treated as a partnership for United States federal income tax purposes, is a holder of a debenture or our common stock, the United States federal income tax treatment of a partner in the partnership will generally depend on the status of the partner and the activities of the partnership.
+Partners in such a partnership are urged to consult their tax advisors as to the particular United States federal income tax consequences applicable to them of purchasing, holding or disposing of the debentures or our common stock.

-Interest
+Payments of Interest

-Interest on the debentures will be recognized by a U.S. Holder as ordinary income at the time it accrues or is received, in accordance with the holder's method of accounting for federal income tax purposes.
+Interest paid on a debenture will be taxable to a United States Holder as ordinary interest income at the time it accrues or is received in accordance with the holder's method of accounting for federal income tax purposes.